 Furthermore, when schools face teacher turnover and shortages, they are forced to hire candidates who are not fully qualified to teach.
 From 2012 to 2015, the number of substandard permits and credentials issued in California increased by 63 percent – making up almost a third of all new credentials issued.

-Envisioning a Solution
+Envisioning a solution

-Expanding homeownership for educators helps create the type of education system that our kids deserve, where schools have consistent supply of high-quality teachers; where educators no longer have to commute long hours or dump over half of their paychecks into housing; where schools can put money toward real education outcomes rather than teacher replacement costs.
+Expanding homeownership for educators helps create the type of education system that our kids deserve, where schools have a consistent supply of high-quality teachers; where educators no longer have to commute long hours or dump over half of their paychecks into housing; where schools can put money toward real education outcomes rather than teacher replacement costs.

 Consider the economic impact on a mid-sized California school district with 500 teachers and 9,000 students.
-If 5 percent of staff turn over annually due to housing instability, the district would need to spend $500,000 per year replacing teachers.
+If five percent of staff turn over annually due to housing instability, the district would need to spend $500,000 per year replacing teachers.
 By retaining these teachers instead, the school district could redirect $500,000 to resources that directly enhance student and teachers’ daily lives.

 (Half a million dollars is arguably a conservative estimate of how much a mid-sized school could benefit from reducing teacher turnover.
 Our scenario doesn’t include the many indirect benefits of a steady teacher workforce, such as more engaged students and higher graduation rates.)